What is Lasinone?

 - Liver function: Regularly check liver function markers.

-screen for hepatocellular carcinoma (HCC).
+carcinoma (HCC).

-- Neurocognitive development: Conduct regular neurocognitive
+Neurocognitive development: Conduct regular neurocognitive assessments,

-assessments, as some patients may develop neurocognitive deficits despite
+as some patients may

-tyrosine and ensure they are following the prescribed low-protein diet with a
+following the prescribed low-protein diet with a special metabolic formula.

 Dose adjustments

-- If succinylacetone is detectable after four weeks, the Nitisinone dose should be
+If succinylacetone is detectable after four weeks, the Nitisinone dose should be

 increased.